kiba/Writings/for_science/chp17_first_contact.md

 "You're not planning to invade us, are you?"

-"We have no plans, but our explorers are grave in danger of dying.
+"We have no plans or intention, but our explorers are grave in danger of dying.
 We know it from the transponders you removed.
 Your doctors do not understand our physiology.
 So, I would greatly appreciate it if you arrange a visit.
 We'll come here by foot."

 "Ah."
 He nodded to the police chief to get ready to make plans.
-"We will make such a visit possible as soon as we can."
+"We will make such a visit possible as soon as we can, but there are conditions for your visit..."

 Just like that, he made a decision that will soon be irrevocable.
 He's going to need a lot of huntsmen for security.